These five signs will let you know whether you are traveling down the wrong path.

 The answer to getting on your path is uniquely different for every individual, so I can’t tell you how to answer the questions you ask yourself, only that they are essential to ask and answer.
 These five signs are a good starting point for critical thinking about the path you are walking.

-Your body is trying to tell you that you are on the wrong path every way it knows how
+Your body is trying to tell you you’re on the wrong path every way it knows how

 Do you have trouble waking up in the morning?
 You blame this on not getting enough sleep or having enough caffeine, but deep down, you know it might be because you aren’t happy where you are in life.
 Increased tiredness is not the only alert system that your body uses to signal that you are on the wrong path.